encypher-studio/newsware-docs/docs/websocket-api/quick-start.md

 # Quick start

-This subscription only retrieves news from Dow Jones.
+This subscription retrieves news from Dow Jones.
 It retrieves them if they contain "BTC" or "XRP" as tickers.
 They are also retrieved if they mention "bitcoin", or if they mention "dogecoin" but not "elon musk":

 ```typescript